This is an ongoing series of meditations on faith, in response to readings from the articles that preface The Oxford Study Bible.

 It used to be easy for me to say things like that and see them as self-evident.
 When I was a member of a Christian community, my standard of truth was the Bible and the biblical interpretations shared among that community.
 Because we believed that morality and ethics were based in the character of God, and because we agreed on what God was like, it was possible to use a word like "should" with few hiccoughs.

-Later, I found it necessary to seek a broader foundation when talking with those who don’t happen to care what the Bible says and who don’t share my views on the character of God, the relationship of God’s character to ethics or even the idea that God is real.
+Later, I found it necessary to seek a broader foundation when talking with those who didn't happen to care what the Bible says, who didn't share my views on the character of God, the relevance of God's character to ethics, or even the idea that God exists.

-This didn’t bother me.
-Believing that if a thing is true, it’s true everywhere, I moved forward with confidence that there’d be other ways to argue a point.
-If an idea were true, it wouldn’t exist only in the doctrine.
+This didn't bother me.
+Believing that if a thing is true, it's true everywhere, I trusted there'd be other ways to argue a point.
+If my idea were true, it wouldn't exist only in the doctrine.
 It would be evident in the world at large.
-So I sought to translate my values into a language that didn’t depend on biblical assertions, knowing that if that were possible, it would only confirm those assertions while giving me tools to dialogue with others in a way that mattered to us both.
+So I sought to translate my values into a language that didn't depend on biblical assertions, knowing that if this were possible, it would both confirm those assertions and give me tools to dialogue with others in a way that mattered to us both.